Scholvac/GraphicsView/README.md

 * **Easy observation of Changes**: each item can be observed, wheater one of its parameters has been changed
 * **Custom Drawables** : The optical representation of an item can easily been changed
 * **Z-Order**: Define which item shall overpaint all others
+* **Rotate View**: rotate the view without changing anything in the model or drawing

 ## Features added by GeoGraphicsView
 * **Tile Support** : The GeoGraphicsView supports different TileFactories, that could even be mixed